 If this charge is necessary, why doesn’t every casino restaurant include it?
 And why is it a separate charge, as opposed to being folded into the overall costs of food and drinks, as other operating costs are?

 The sad part here is Cabo Wabo Cantina is otherwise a perfectly fine place to drink and dine, emphasis on the drink, of course.
 But we get prickly when establishments try such repugnant methods of extracting money from our wallet, for no additional value whatsoever.
 At least with hotel resort fees you get a free local phone calls.
 (Don’t get us started.)

 Cabo Wabo Cantina isn’t the only CNF culprit, from what we hear.
-Other restaurants with CNF charges include Señor Frog’s at Treasure Island and Sugar Factory at Paris Las Vegas.
+Other restaurants with CNF charges include Señor Frog’s at Treasure Island, Rhumbar at Mirage and the now-closed Sugar Factory at Paris Las Vegas.
+(Watch out for the fee when a new location opens at Fashion Show mall in 2016.)
 For shame.

 Want to avoid the concession fee?
 Ask if the restaurant charges it before you ever sit down.
 If you love the place, a few extra bucks might not matter.
 But maybe it should.
 If we pay this fee, we’ll be seeing more restaurants charging it, you can bet on that.

 Like most things in Las Vegas, we get to vote with our dollars.
 So, we vote for celebrating National Margarita Day somewhere else, thanks.